jfroehlich/eleventy-plugin-component-tag/README.md

 <p class="my-component">This is the default text.</p>
 ```

-The variants can only be defined by the config file, because the may use the
+The variants can only be defined by the config file, because they may use the
 same component template and just manipulate the context (which is the variants
 object in the list).
-The only requirement of a variant in the list is the
+The only requirement for a variant in the list is the
 `name`.

 Let's look at the more complex `nestable` variant example.
 That may have its own